 After using Weber grills for years, I can confidently say they are durable, versatile, and easy to use.
-Are you looking to buy a Weber grill but want to know how long do Weber grills last?
-If yes, then you are at the right post.
+Are you looking to buy a Weber grill but want to know how long do Weber grills last? then you are at the right post.
 There I will explain the life expectancy of a Weber grill in detail to clear your mind.

 Types Of Weber Grill

 There are four types of Weber Grills available in the market:

 In terms of design, the Weber charcoal grill is much simpler than others.
 The classy barbecue taste of charcoal grill is impossible with any grill, making it an excellent option for pitmasters.
 Remember that these grills have low life expectancy because they yield smoke and flames while cooking.

 I did not like the flames and smoke produced by the charcoal grill.
 They speed up the deterioration process of the grill, especially its cooking grates.
 Metal parts of the grill are covered by a two-year warranty, while a six-year warranty covers plastic components.

 Weber manufacture gas grill with aesthetically pleasing design and appearance if you compare its gas grill with the charcoal grill.
 High gas grill models of Weber, like Genesis, are quite expensive as they are durable and offer add-ons that are not available in the low-end models.

 Most chefs prefer the Weber gas grill as it is not messy as a charcoal grill but gives a taste between the electric or charcoal grill.
 Using the adjustment knob, you can easily turn it on and off.
 As Weber gas grills are durable, you expect them to serve you for the upcoming 10 to 15 years.